At a Glance

 What CPAP Equipment Does Insurance Cover?

-OSA can cause serious health problems if left untreated, and treatment with a CPAP device is effective at improving sleep and raising quality of life.
+The good news is that insurance often provides at least partial coverage for CPAP machines and necessary accessories if your doctor has diagnosed you with OSA.
 However, for CPAP therapy to work, the device must be used consistently.
 As a result, insurance coverage often requires evidence of compliant CPAP machine use.

 While the amount you have to pay out of pocket can vary significantly based on the details of your insurance plan, most include coverage for the CPAP machine and essential accessories.